pwaller/pyprof2calltree/README.txt

 ========

-Script to help visualize profiling data collected with the cProfile python module with the kcachegrind_ (screenshots_) graphical calltree analyser.
+Script to help visualize profiling data collected with the cProfile Python module with the kcachegrind_ (screenshots_) graphical calltree analyser.

 This is a rebranding of the venerable